Talks centering around sex or containing sexualized content are expected to follow these guidelines on when sexual material is appropriate.

 Choose fonts with adequate spacing between letters, avoiding narrow-lettered fonts.

 Leave the bottom ⅓ of your slides free of text to ensure nothing is obscured.

 Avoid the use of flashing videos or animations, as these may cause seizures and migraines in some.

+Use slides to support your points, not to make the points themselves.
 Your talk should lose nothing if the slides aren’t visible.
+Some attendees might not be able to see your slides, so please make sure that your talk won't lose any of the message without them!
 Generally describe graphs, images, and other information for the audience.

 Marginalized people often aren’t given the same opportunities as their less-marginalized or non-marginalized counterparts.
 You might not have as much experience speaking publicly and that can be stressful.